-- 3.6 Data-With respect to the data used for measurements, including data supplied by others, the actuary should refer to ASOP No. 23, Data Quality, for guidance. - 3.6.1 Participants-The actuary should include in the measurement all participants reported to the actuary, except in appropriate circumstances where the actuary may exclude persons such as those below a minimum age/service level.
-When appropriate, the actuary may include employees who might become participants in the future. - 3.6.2 Hypothetical Data-When appropriate, the actuary may prepare measurements based on assumed demographic characteristics of current or future plan participants. - 3.7 Other Information from the Principal-The actuary should obtain from the principal other information, such as accounting policies or funding elections, necessary for the purpose of the measurement. - 3.8 Actuarial Assumptions-The actuary should refer to ASOP Nos.
+- 3.6 Data-With respect to the data used for measurements, including data supplied by others, the actuary should refer to ASOP No. 23, Data Quality, for guidance. - 3.6.1 Participants-The actuary should include in the measurement all participants reported to the actuary, except in appropriate circumstances where the actuary may exclude persons such as those below a minimum age or service level.
+When appropriate, the actuary may include employees who might become participants in the future. - 3.6.2 Hypothetical Data-When appropriate, the actuary may prepare measurements based on assumed demographic characteristics of current or future plan participants. - 3.7 Other Information from the Principal-The actuary should obtain from the principal other information, such as accounting policies or funding elections, necessary for the purpose of the measurement.

+- 3.8 Actuarial Assumptions-The actuary should refer to ASOP Nos.
 27 and 35 for guidance on the selection and assessment of actuarial assumptions.
-The actuary should select assumptions such that the combined effect of the assumptions selected by the actuary has no significant bias (i.e., it is not significantly optimistic or pessimistic) except when provisions for adverse deviation are included.
-For example, the actuary may have decided not to make any assumption with regard to four different types of future events, each of which alone is immaterial.
-However, the effect of omitting assumptions for all four types of future events may be a material understatement or overstatement of the measurement results.
-In these circumstances, the actuary should revise the assumptions.

-- 3.9 Measuring the Value of Accrued or Vested Benefits-Depending on the scope of the assignment, the actuary may measure the value of any accrued or vested benefits as of a measurement date.
-The actuary should consider the following when making such measurements: - a. relevant plan provisions and applicable law; - b. the status of the plan (for example, whether the plan is assumed to continue to exist or be terminated); - c. the contingencies upon which benefits become payable, which may differ for ongoing-basis and termination-basis measurements; - d. the extent to which participants have satisfied relevant eligibility requirements for accrued or vested benefits and the extent to which future service or advancement in age may satisfy those requirements; - e. whether or the extent to which death, disability, or other ancillary benefits are accrued or vested: - f. whether the plan provisions regarding accrued benefits provide an appropriate attribution pattern for the purpose of the measurement (for example, following the attribution pattern of the plan provisions may not be appropriate if the plan's benefit accruals are significantly back-loaded); and - g. if the measurement reflects the impact of a special event (such as a plant shutdown or plan termination), factors such as the following: - 1. the effect of the special event on continued employment; - 2. the impact of the special event on participant behavior due to factors such as subsidized payment options; - 3. expenses associated with a potential plan termination, including transaction costs to liquidate plan assets; and - 4. changes in investment policy.
+In addition, the actuary should assess whether the combined effect of assumptions, other than 1) prescribed assumptions or methods set by law and 2) assumptions that the actuary has not selected and is unable to assess for reasonableness for the purpose of the measurement, is expected to have no significant bias (i.e., it is not significantly optimistic or pessimistic) except when provisions for adverse deviation are included. - 3.9 Measuring the Value of Accrued or Vested Benefits-Depending on the scope of the assignment, the actuary may measure the value of any accrued or vested benefits as of a measurement date.
+The actuary should consider the following when making such measurements: - a. relevant plan provisions and applicable law; - b. the status of the plan (for example, whether the plan is assumed to continue to exist or be terminated); - c. the contingencies upon which benefits become payable, which may differ for ongoing-basis and termination-basis measurements; - d. the extent to which participants have satisfied relevant eligibility requirements for accrued or vested benefits and the extent to which future service or advancement in age may satisfy those requirements; - e. whether or the extent to which death, disability, or other ancillary benefits are accrued or vested; - f. whether the plan provisions regarding accrued benefits provide an appropriate attribution pattern for the purpose of the measurement (for example, following the attribution pattern of the plan provisions may not be appropriate if the plan's benefit accruals are significantly back-loaded); and - g. if the measurement reflects the impact of a special event (such as a plant shutdown or plan termination), factors such as the following: - 1. the effect of the special event on continued employment; - 2. the impact of the special event on participant behavior due to factors such as subsidized payment options; - 3. expenses associated with a potential plan termination, including transaction costs to liquidate plan assets; and - 4. changes in investment policy.